Health and wellness are often used interchangeably, but are they really the same thing?

 Step 6: What’s one thing you can do tomorrow to take a baby step from where you are currently at to your 10!

 Thanks for taking the time to read and complete the activity!
-If you have questions or would like some coaching on creating your definitions or striving toward your 10/10 sign up for a FREE coaching session here.
+If you have questions or would like some help with creating your definitions or striving toward your 10/10 join our FREE online wellness community here.